-The f ollowing certification works are requested to be undertaken (please select); The determination of an application for a Complying Development Certificate under Section 4.28(6) of the Environmental Planning and Assessment Act 1979 (EP&A Act).
-The issuing of a: Construction Certificate under Section 6.5(1)(a) of the EP&A Act Compliance Certificate under Section 6.5(1)(d) of the EP&A Act Occupation Certificate under section 6.5(1)(c) of the EP&A Act Appointment as Principal Certifier under Section 6.6(1) of the EP&A Act for building works.
+The fo ollowing certification works are requested to be undertaken (please select); The determination of an application for a Complying Development Certification under Section 4.28(6) of the Environmental Planning and Assessment A 1979 (EP&A Act) The issuing of a: ☐ Construction Certificate under Section 6.5(1)(a) of the EP&A Act ☐ Compliance Certificate under Section 6.5(1)(d) of the EP&A Act ☐ Occupation Certificate under Section 6.5(1)(c) of the EP&A Act Appointment as Principal Certifier under Division 6.3 of the EP&A Act for building works.
 The carrying out of functions as Principal Certifier under the EP&A Act.
 The carrying out of inspections under Section 6.5(1)(b) of the EP&A Act and the subsequent issue of inspection reports for those inspections.

-Council will undertake the certification work in a professional manner and in accordance with the requirements of the EP&A Act and the Environmental Planning and Assessment Regulation 2000.
+Council will undertake the certification work in a professional manner and in accordance with the requirements of the EP&A Act.

-In signing this contract the owner grants consent to Council's authorised officers, as mentioned above, to enter the property to carry out inspections for the certification work indicated above, during reasonable working hours and in accordance with the powers of entry as permitted under the Environmental Planning and Assessment Act 1979.
+In signing this contract, the owner grants consent to Council's authorised officers, as mentioned above, to enter the property to carry out inspections for the certification work indicated above, during reasonable working hours and in accordance with the powers of entry as permitted under the Environmental Planning and Assessment Act 1979.

 Where Parkes Shire Council is appointed as the Principal Certifier the service agreement in the attached Schedule A will apply.
-This agreement sets out the services provided by Council when appointed as Principal Certifier and the Council and Owner's obligations when Council is appointed as Principal Certifier.
+This agreement sets out the service provided by Council when appointed as Principal Certifier and the Council and Owner's obligations when Council is appointed as Principal Certifier.